 Santorini - credits: Andrew Mayovskyy/Shutterstock.com

 Long story short, yes, Santorini is one of the most expensive Greek destinations.
-Its steep price, however, can be justified by the fact that it offers its visitor a unique experience that cannot be duplicated in any other part of the word.
-It is no coincidence, after all, that despite not being the most budget-friendly of islands, it attracts around a million visitors year after year without fail, and it is the ultimate honeymoon destination for people around the world.
+Its steep price, however, can be justified by the fact that it offers its visitor a unique experience that cannot be duplicated in any other part of the world.
+It is no coincidence, after all, that despite not being the most budget-friendly of islands, it attracts around a million visitors year after year without fail, and it is the ultimate Greek honeymoon destination for people around the world.
+So if you want to visit Santorini on a honeymoon, the magical landscapes and the iconic sunset that will make sparks fly are definitely worth the money!

 To get an idea, depending on the type of accommodation you’re willing to book, the average you will pay for an overnight stay in Santorini ranges from around 20€ for a bed in a hostel, to around 70€ for a 3-star hotel, while a luxury stay in a boutique hotel will set you back around 300€.
 Thankfully, the average cost of living is not too far from the one you’ll come upon in the rest of Greece, and the same goes for the use of public transport.

-There is no doubt that if you stay away from gourmet dishes, you can find budget-friendly options, however, better err in the side of caution so as not to be unpleasantly surprised
+There is no doubt that if you stay away from gourmet dishes and luxurious hotels, you can find budget-friendly options in Santorini so you can, too, experience the magic of the Greek island, however, better be on the side of caution so as not to be unpleasantly surprised.

 To sum everything up, a whole week in Santorini can cost you roughly from 500€ if you watch your money, stay in a hostel and eat fast food, to 900€ if you live comfortably and 3,000€ if you decide to live it up and have a luxurious experience.
 Of course, please note that these prices are only an estimate, and depending on when you choose to experience your Santorini vacations, they can fluctuate greatly.

-There are so many things to do and experience in Santorini that leaving it out of your to-do list would be a shame.
-Whether it is for its nightlife, it’s landscape, its architecture or its impeccable beaches, booking your vacations in Santorini will be one of the decisions of your life; We promise the saving up will be more than worth it!
+Now that you know how much a vacation to Santorini costs and you’ve set your mind on when to visit Santorini, don’t forget to check our guide on how many days you should spend in Santorini, along with recommended itineraries.
+There are so many things to do and experience that leaving it out of your to-do list would be a shame.
+Whether it is for its nightlife, its landscape, its architecture, or its impeccable beaches, booking your vacations in Santorini will be one of the best decisions of your life.
+Check our tours in Santorini so you can explore the island like a local!